Data-Robusta/data-robusta/presentation_notes.md

 (Slide: Colombia and Brazil Exports)

 Next we asked ourselves: Do international export volumes of coffee provide predictive power for Colombia’s coffee price?
-We aquired additional data from the Observatory of Economic Complexity; this provided us with coffee export data for Brazilian and Colombian coffee.
+We aquired additional data from the Observatory of Economic Complexity which provided us with coffee export data both internationally and for Colombian.

-We had chosen to use Brazil as it was the next largest producer of coffee.
+We had chosen to compare Colombia’s exports to that of Brazil as it is the next largest producer of coffee.
 We analyzed the Brazilian data for indicators that would ahead of time influence Colombia’s exports or price.
-After comparing Colombia’s exports to that of Brazil’s we determined that there was no early indicators given off by Brazilian export data.
+After comparing Colombia’s exports to that of Brazil’s as can be seen in this graph, we determined that there was no early indicators given off by Brazilian export data.

-The graph here shows that there was no early indications given reagarding Colombia’s production based on Brazil’s prior activity,meaning Brazilian and Colombian production tend to move in concert.
+4:55

 Presenter: Sam